Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 6: Optimize & Minify HTML

-• Switch on the option "Minify HTML", this option will minify HTML page content for faster loading.
+• Switch on the option "Minify HTML", this option will minify the HTML page content for faster loading.

-• In "DNS Preconnect" enter the third-party domain names.
+• In "DNS Preconnect", enter the third-party domain names.
 This will not only perform a DNS lookup but also perform a TCP handshake, which works faster than DNS prefetch.

-• Switch on the option "Remove WordPress Emoji" to remove WordPress emoji CSS file for front-end pages.
+• Switch on the option "Remove WordPress Emoji" to remove the WordPress emoji CSS file for front-end pages.

 LiteSpeed Cache - Optimize HTML